AndrewH-ML/terraform-example/README.md

-This is an example of deploying an nginx-deployment behind a load balance r using terraform.
+This is an example of deploying an nginx-deployment behind a load balancer using terraform.